manojkiraneda/manojkiraneda.github.io/_posts/2023-09-26-espi-intro.md

 tags: ["hardware protocols", "hardware spec"]
 ---

-eSPI stands for enhanced serial pheripheral interface.
+eSPI stands for enhanced serial peripheral interface.
 The [eSPI base spec](https://www.intel.com/content/dam/support/us/en/documents/software/chipset-software/327432-004_espi_base_specification_rev1.0_cb.pdf) talks about the architectural details of the eSPI bus interface for both client & server platforms.

 The devices that can be supported over the eSPI interface includes but not